Paulo-ss/spese-api/README.md

-# Spese Microservices
+# Spese API

-A microservices based back-end API in NestJS with Docker for the Spese front-end project.
+A RestAPI back-end in NestJS with Docker for the Spese front-end project.